anissen/cosy/wishlist.md

 - [ ] Change assignment to be a statement instead of an expression?
 - [ ] Everything is an expression (because it's easier), alternatively make _most_ statements into expressions
 - [x] No variable shadowing
-- [ ] Avoid local function variables overwriting function arguments (e.g. `var a = "local"`)
+- [x] Avoid local function variables overwriting function arguments (e.g. `var a = "local"`)
 - [ ] Static analysis for
     - [ ] Dead code
 - [ ] Class functions cannot override other functions (must be uniquely named)
 - [x] for-loop without sugaring (makes output code ugly)
-- [ ] Strong types by requiring variables to be initialized
+- [ ] Strong types by requiring variables to be initialized (later this may be handle by static analysis)
 - [ ] Replace classes with structs, interfaces, traits and member-functions
 - [ ] Fibers á la Wren
 - [ ] Yield functionality (generators or coroutines)